BPJS Kesehatan

 In 2016, the BPJS program had a deficit of more than six trillion IDR.
 However, the deficit ballooned to 32 trillion in only three years.
 In response, the government issued a policy that increases the monthly premium for access by 80% to 100%.
-Some people saw the move as placing a burden on the low to middle-income citizens.
+Some people saw the move as placing a burden on low to middle-income citizens.

 Every Indonesian citizen and foreigner who has worked in Indonesia for at least six months must become a member of the program in accordance with Article 14 of the BPJS Regulation.

 Premiums

 Premiums have three different categories based on the level of service.
-Premiums are paid monthly and as of May 2020 are the following:
+Premiums are paid monthly and as of 1 January 2021 are the following: